makmalf/todoapp/readme.md

 # Some steps to get up and run the app

-Set up you database in .env file
+Set up your database in .env file
 _________________________
 $ composer install<br/>
 $ npm install<br/>